-Acupuncture is a tried and tested system of medicine.
+Acupuncture is a tried and tested, sophisticated system of medicine.
 The Chinese and other eastern cultures have been using acupuncture to restore, promote and maintain good health for thousands of years.
-Nowadays more and more people are finding this long established therapy can offer an effective solution to all manner of today’s ills.
+Nowadays more and more people are finding this long-established therapy can offer an effective treatment for a wide range of health conditions.

 What can acupuncture do for me?

-Acupuncture is widely considered to be beneficial for a range of illnesses and symptoms, from clearly defined complaints such as headaches, vomiting, neck ache, and back, arthritic and dental pain, through to more general feelings off ill health such as nausea or low energy.
+Acupuncture can be beneficial for a range of illnesses and symptoms, from clearly defined complaints, such as headaches, migraine, back ache, asthma, arthritis, IBS, cystitis, period pain, through to more general feelings off ill health, such as nausea, tiredness, insomnia or low mood.

 Conditions commonly treated fall into the following categories of disorder; eye, ear, nose and throat; circulatory; gastrointestinal; gynaecological; genito-urinary; immune; musculo-skeletal; neurological; respiratory; emotional and psychological; addiction.

 Acupuncture aims to address the root cause of a condition and not just the symptoms alone.
 This approach can lead to a more permanent resolution of problems.

 Many people come to acupuncture for help with specific symptoms or conditions.
 Others choose acupuncture as a preventative measure to strengthen their constitution or because they just feel generally unwell.
 Acupuncture is considered suitable for all ages, including babies and children.
 It can also be used alongside conventional medicine.

 Many women choose to have acupuncture for support during pregnancy and childbirth.
 In addition, it is increasingly used by couples dealing with problems of fertility or to support IVF treatment.